Arizona State Personnel Standards

 Age Range Birth-Grade 3

-Degree Level Requirement Bachelor's in Early Childhood Special Education teacher preparation
+Degree Level Requirement A Bachelor’s, Master’s, or Doctorate degree in Early Childhood Special Education from an accredited institution.

 Additional requirements specific to Part C Part C services are under the Arizona Department of Economic Security, Arizona Early Intervention Program (DES/AzEIP).
 A Developmental Special Instructor is the equivalent special educator for Part C services in Arizona.
 Qualifications for this position include 1.
 A minimum of a BA degree in early childhood, early childhood special education, or family studies OR a BA degree in a closely related field with a review of coursework and approval by DES/AzEIP.
 2. Developmental Special Instructor also need to meet the Standards of Practice qualifications for Part C services, which is overseen by DES/AzEIP.
 Practitioners have 3 years from the date of hire in early intervention in Arizona to complete the knowledge components of the Standards of Practice, which results in a Certificate of Completion for the Standards of Practice.